Silgi

 Setting up the client takes two steps: create a link (the transport layer) and then create the client (the typed proxy).

 A link tells the client how to send requests to the server.
-The built-in link uses ofetch for retries, timeouts, and JSON parsing:
+Silgi ships two HTTP link adapters with the same Silgi semantics — pick whichever fits your stack:

 import { } from 'silgi/client/ofetch'